jpb06/nx-front-poc/docs/nx.md

 #### 🎁 `build`

 This task uses the build exectutor of `@nrwl/next` to build our nextjs app.
-Note the use of `dependsOn` property, allowing us to set tasks that need to be ran as a prerequisite for the build task.
+Note the use of the `assets` property, allowing us to add content to the `public` folder of the next app.

 ```json
 {